State of Partner Manager Pay in 2026

 The partner manager job market in 2026 sits in an awkward middle.
 Base pay has held up better than direct sales roles.
 Total comp lags the AE world.
 And the spread between the bottom and the top is wider than any other quota-carrying role we track.

-The median disclosed base for a partner manager in our dataset is $119,700.
-The 75th percentile sits around $160,000.
-The top of the disclosed range hits $500,000.
-That is a roughly 4x ratio between median and ceiling, which is unusually wide for a single function.
+The median disclosed base for a partner manager in our dataset is $112,500.
+The top of the disclosed range hits $514,800.
+That spread between the median and the ceiling is unusually wide for a single function.

 The Baseline: Median, Average, and the Outliers